-Employees should complete reports on incidents when investigation indicates a report is warranted, however employees are not required to complete reports on incidents identified below.
+Employees should complete reports on incidents when an investigation indicates a report is warranted, however employees are not required to complete reports on incidents identified below.
 Employees who do not complete a report must advise the dispatcher that there will not be a report on the case number involved.
-Information available on the computer-generated complaint form will be reproduced for records purposes.
 Nothing in this procedure will prohibit a supervisor from requiring an employee to complete a report on any incident.